Tunguska 2S6M Russian Anti-Aircraft Tank Panda Hobby 1/35

-This Tunguska is a high-performance weapon, it seems that the high production cost prevent the wide spread deployment in Russia in large quantities.
+This Tunguska is a high-performance weapon, it seems that the high production cost prevents the widespread deployment in Russia in large quantities.
 The kit price is also quite high.

-The assemble of the last part, I did my own judgement some process where I couldn’t understand with the manual.
+In the assembly of the last part, I did my own judgment on some processes where I couldn’t understand with the manual.
 When it’s done up, it’s powerful.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.